php-cuong/magento2-regions-manager/README.md

 Test and working with Magento CE 2.0+, and Magento EE 2.0+

 ###Benefits
-This module provides flexibility of managing this regions for each country in your Magento Admin.
+This module provides flexibility of managing the regions for each country in your Magento Admin.

 ####1 - Installation Regions Manager
 ##### Manual Installation